Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - ACLs have numbered rules that are processed in order.

 **Explanation:**
-"ACLs are composed only of ALLOW rules." is correct as the incorrect statement.
+ACLs are composed only of ALLOW rules. is correct as the incorrect statement.
 Network ACLs can have both ALLOW and DENY rules.
-"Every subnet must have an ACL assigned to it." is correct; default ACL is automatically applied if not customized.
+Every subnet must have an ACL assigned to it. is correct; default ACL is automatically applied if not customized.
-"ACLs can have different inbound and outbound rules." is correct.
+ACLs can have different inbound and outbound rules. is correct.
-"ACLs have numbered rules that are processed in order." is correct.
+ACLs have numbered rules that are processed in order. is correct.

 ---